overtone1000/uDAQC/Documentation/Development To-Do.md

 ## Web Interface
 * Need to be able to export all data or a subset of data to a CSV file.
-* Need to implement data streaming and history updates.
-* Need to keep WebSocket connection alive.
+* Need to keep WebSocket connection alive?
+Timeout is printing error to stack trace.
+Changed error handling to allow these to close without error output.
 * Window resize works okay with `setTree()` but isn't perfect.
 Probably conflicting with resize of jstree container.
 * Mutable chart height.
 Right now it's set statically in the `IO_Value.createDashboard()` function.
 * Chart grouping